ynput/ayon-usd-resolver/README.md

 - AyonUsdResolver library will be loaded, and a `ResolverContextCache` and a globally accessible [shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) will be created

 When a USD file is opened:
-- RResolver Context is created.
+- Resolver Context is created.

 	- very resolver context has a [shared_ptr](https://en.cppreference.com/w/cpp/memory/shared_ptr) that will point to the global `ResolverContextCache`

 When a USD [AssetIdentifier](https://openusd.org/release/glossary.html#usdglossary-assetinfo) is found.